-OA Wintola, Ph.D., et al, of the Department of Botany, University of Fort Hare, in South Africa reported that while aloe has been used traditionally in Africa as a laxative, there was no scientific data to support this usage.
-As a result, they conducted a study in constipated rats in an attempt to provide some rationale for this historic practice.
+OA Wintola, Ph.D., et al., of the Department of Botany, University of Fort Hare, in South Africa reported that while aloe has been used traditionally in Africa as a laxative, there was no scientific data to support this usage.
+As a result, they conducted a study in constipated rats in an attempt to provide some rationale for this historical practice.

 Nonetheless, when taken by mouth, aloe can cause painful cramping, and according to the University of Maryland Medical Center, Division of Complementary Medicine is not safe to be used in this manner.

 Further to that, a report from the US National Institutes of Health stated that a two-year study of the chronic oral use of aloe vera whole leaf extract showed clear evidence of cancer-causing attributes in rats, in the form of tumors of the large intestine.